iml-wg/HEPML-LivingReview/README.md

     *  Pileup

         * [ Pileup Mitigation with Machine Learning (PUMML)](https://arxiv.org/abs/1707.08600)
-        *  Convolutional Neural Networks with Event Images for
+        *  Convolutional Neural Networks with Event Images for Pileup Mitigation with the ATLAS Detector
         * [ Pileup mitigation at the Large Hadron Collider with graph neural networks](https://arxiv.org/abs/1810.07988)
         * [ Jet grooming through reinforcement learning](https://arxiv.org/abs/1903.09644)

     *  Calibration

         * [ Parametrizing the Detector Response with Neural Networks](https://arxiv.org/abs/1910.03773)
-        *  Simultaneous Jet Energy and Mass Calibrations with Neural
+        *  Simultaneous Jet Energy and Mass Calibrations with Neural Networks
-        *  Generalized Numerical Inversion: A Neural Network
+        *  Generalized Numerical Inversion: A Neural Network Approach to Jet Calibration
-        *  Proceedings of the Deep Learning for Physical Sciences Workshop at NIPS (2017)
+        *  Calorimetry with Deep Learning: Particle Classification, Energy Regression, and Simulation for High-Energy Physics
         * [ Per-Object Systematics using Deep-Learned Calibration](https://arxiv.org/abs/2003.11099)
-        *  A deep neural network for simultaneous estimation of b
+        *  A deep neural network for simultaneous estimation of b quark energy and resolution

     *  Recasting

-        *  {The BSM-AI project: SUSY-AI--generalizing LHC limits on supersymmetry with machine learning},
+        *  The BSM-AI project: SUSY-AI--generalizing LHC limits on supersymmetry with machine learning
         * [ Accelerating the BSM interpretation of LHC data with](https://arxiv.org/abs/1611.02704)

     *  Matrix elements